 - It can manipulate website content by replacing texts, banners, images, etc.

-- The built-in ad blocker can be used to hide distracting and adult ads shown by different auto ad networks.
+- The built-in ad blocker can hide distracting and adult ads shown by different auto ad networks.

-- You can configure this tool separately for different users, and the configuration file is always kept separate from each other for preventing overriding.
+- You can configure this tool separately for different users, and the configuration file is always kept separate from each other to prevent overriding.

-- You can develop an HTML based dummy webpage from templates to show when someone wants to enter into a blocked website.
+- You can develop an HTML-based dummy webpage from templates to show when someone wants to enter a blocked website.

 WebCleaner is a Linux parental control software for restricting web usage.
-It has a built-in HTML parser written in C programming language that is capable of filtering some modules like advertisements.
+It has a built-in HTML parser written in C programming language capable of filtering some modules like advertisements.

 Key Features of WebCleaner